-By doing your own research and then asking the right cultural fit interview questions, you can set yourself up to properly evaluate a company before you get hired: That's the key.
-When you find a company that feels like a fit, you'll be excited to accept the job and can remain excited to go to work every day.
-If it's not a fit, say no. It can be difficult, but it's best for you and for them to say no before you start a bad working relationship.
+By doing your own research and then asking the right cultural fit interview questions, you can set yourself up to properly evaluate if you would like to work for a company before you get hired.
+When you find an organization that feels like a fit, you'll be excited to accept the job and can remain excited to go to work everyday.
+If it's not an ideal fit, say no. It can be difficult to say no to potential work opportunities, but it's best for you and for them to say no before you start a bad working relationship.

-Take charge of your career by finding the right cultural fit.
+Take charge of your career by finding the right cultural fit at a great company.
 It can be the difference between trudging to a job you hate or loving your career.

 Need help practicing asking these company fit questions?
 Learn more about our interview coaching services!